-LAM 105 - Introduction to Latin American Studies (3 Cr.)
+LAM 105.
+Introduction to Latin American Studies (3 Cr.)
+(LER-DIV)

-LAM 226 - Women, Peace and Protest: Latin American Women and the Search for Social Justice (3 Cr.)
+LAM/WS 226.
+Women, Peace and Protest: Latin American Women and the Search for Social Justice (3 Cr.)

-LAM 280 - Selected Topics in Latin American Studies (3 Cr.)
+LAM 280.
+Selected Topics in Latin American Studies (3 Cr.)
+(LER-DIV)

-LAM 290 - Internship in Latin American Studies (3-4 Cr.)
+LAM 290.
+Internship in Latin American Studies (3-4 Cr.)

-LAM 310 - Seminar in Latin American Studies (3 Cr.)
+LAM 310.
+Seminar in Latin American Studies (3 Cr.)

-LAM 380 - Independent Work in Latin American Studies (3 Cr.)Students will work with the professor to design an advanced research project on a topic of their choosing.
+Students will work with a professor to design an advanced research project on a topic of their choosing.
 An independent study may not replace a course required for the major or the minor.
 Fall and Spring semesters.
 HLLC Department.